 5 – Bentonite Clay For Warts

-Apply a thick paste made with bentonite clay and water to warts and cover with a bandage.
+Apply a thick paste made with clay and water to warts and cover with a bandage.
 Reapply regularly until the wart disappears.

 6 – Clay Is Great For Tummy Upsets

-Because bentonite clay is antibacterial it can be useful to ward off food poisoning where suspect food has been consumed, or it can be taken to settle an already upset tummy.
+Because bentonite is antibacterial it can be useful to ward off food poisoning where suspect food has been consumed, or it can be taken to settle an already upset tummy.

 7 – Make Your Own Home Made Mascara